pippim/pippim.github.io/hyperlink.md

 <!-- End of _layouts/hrb.html -->
 ```

-The only lines of particular interest are:
+For HRB installation, The only lines of particular interest are:

 {% include copyHeader.html %}
 ```html